corda/corda-docs-portal/content/en/platform/corda/4.9/enterprise/performance-testing/practical-considerations.md

 # Practical considerations

-This page is listing some practical considerations and tips that might be useful when performance testing Corda Enterprise.
+This page is listing some practical considerations and tips that might be useful when performance testing Corda: Enterprise Edition .